cern-eam/eam-wshub-proxyclient/README.md

 # EAM WSHub Proxy Client
-This project contains the Maven configuration that generates JAX-WS aisws aisws from Infor EAM WSDLs, using the JAX-WS Maven Plugin.
+This project contains the Maven configuration that generates JAX-WS aisws aisws from EAM WSDLs, using the JAX-WS Maven Plugin.

 The API of the generated JAX-WS aisws is quite verbose.
-This is why we have created another project, [EAM WSHub Core](https://github.com/cern-eam/eam-wshub-core), that simplify the way you can call Infor EAM from Java.
+This is why we have created another project, [EAM WSHub Core](https://github.com/cern-eam/eam-wshub-core), that simplify the way you can call EAM from Java.

-Only the most commonly used Infor WSDLs are currently taken into consideration.
+Only the most commonly used EAM WSDLs are currently taken into consideration.
 This list of WSDLs is defined inside pom.xml and can be extended if required.

 **This is a low-level library included in [EAM WSHub Core](https://github.com/cern-eam/eam-wshub-core) and is not recommended to be used directly.
-Instead, the proposed way to call Infor EAM web services is:**
+Instead, the proposed way to call EAM web services is:**
  - **from Java: [EAM WSHub Core](https://github.com/cern-eam/eam-wshub-core)**
  - **from other languages: [EAM WSHub](https://github.com/cern-eam/eam-wshub)**